 She decided that I was not for her.
 She told me that she woke up one day and realized that she didn’t love me any longer.
 I was devastated.
 I couldn’t get a grip on it.
 It just didn’t make sense to me.

 At that point in time I worked part time at a local shul where I assisted in the Hebrew school and youth departments.
 Monday through Thursday you would find me there between the hours of 3-6.
-And somewhere around a you would find me davening with the afternoon minyan.
+And somewhere around a quarter to five you would find me davening with the afternoon minyan.

 Almost without fail I would ask Hashem to fix things for me.
 I’d beg for a chance to fix the relationship or for something to help me feel better.
 I just couldn’t believe that my life had been spun around so dramatically.